-Sounds is an editorial solution to a dilemma faced by media professionals in the arts.
+Sounds is an editorial solution to issues of authenticity faced by media professionals in the arts.
 As its name suggests, the system ensures the quality of the music we cover by removing biases that could influence our selection process.

 The traffic-based model common to music publications pressures editors to prioritize song submissions based on the celebrity of the artist in order to maximize clicks.
 Industry relationships often sway decision making as well.
 This stacks the odds against deserving artists hoping to reach a wider audience through the media in addition to fans who miss out on discovering new music.